Fibrantly generated weak factorization systems

-\begin{theo} Let $(\cl,\crr)$ is a cofibrantly generated weak factorization system in a locally presentable category which is also fibrantly generated by morphisms whose domains and codomains are $\mu$-pure injective for a regular cardinal $\mu$.
+\begin{theo} Let $(\cl,\crr)$ be a cofibrantly generated weak factorization system in a locally presentable category $\ck$.
+Suppose $(\cl,\crr)$ is also fibrantly generated by a set $\cy$ of morphisms, such that each member of $\cy$ is $\mu$-pure injective in $\ck^\to$ for some regular cardinal $\mu$.
 Then, assuming the existence of a proper class of almost strongly compact cardinals, $\cl$ is accessible and accessibly embedded to $\ck^\to$. \end{theo} \begin{proof} Following \cite[Corollary 3.3]{R}, $\cl$ is a full image of an accessible functor.
 Moreover, it is closed under $\mu$-pure subobjects in $\ck^\to$ for some regular cardinal $\mu$ (see \ref{inj1}).
 The result follows from \cite[Theorem 3.2]{BR}. \end{proof}